Are Yellow Sac Spiders Dangerous?

 The yellow sac spider mates in early summer, and the female spider will generally look for a protected place under cover to lay eggs.
 Frequently, that place is inside a building where the eggs will be safe.
 The female spider will deposit up to 5 sacs - each containing more than a few dozen eggs.
 Before long, a homeowner might just find themselves with an unexpected yellow sac spider infestation.

 As with most nocturnal insects, it might take a while before someone notices one inside their house.
 Frequently when they do, it is because one has found its way into the sheets of the bed or into clothing and shoes.
 The moment one of these yellow sac spiders feels threatened, they will bite to defend themselves.
 For most that have experienced a bite from a yellow sac spider, that means serious pain in the area as well as redness and swelling.
 It can also sometimes mean a fever, cramps, and nausea.
-Though it is extremely rare, the bite of the yellow sac spider might also lead to ulcers in the area of the bite that require immediate medical attention.
+Though it is extremely rare, the yellow sac spider bite might also lead to ulcers in the area of the bite that require immediate medical attention.